mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Wiki_Tips/Wiki_Tips.md

 Pressing Enter without navigating via keys through the list opens the full results, or they can be opened via the *See all \<n\> results* item at the bottom of the suggestions.

+> On the standalone search results page you can click parts of the bolded query to toggle them on/off and see new results.
+{:.tip}

 > The highlighted match text beside results always ignores markup to reduce visual noise, however the full original text is still searched.
 Strings hidden include some HTML tags, Markdown syntax (including URLs/images but not title text) and Liquid tags.
 Any results that have a no visible match text will instead display labels about which metadata was matched.

 ### Search operators